igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 <!--more-->

 Using my previously published tutorial ["Start Blogging With Hugo, GitHub and Netlify"](/article/start-blogging-with-github-hugo-and-netlify/), I created a new website and deployed it on Netlify.
-This website is based on the vanilla version of the Bilberry Theme, i.e., it does not contain any customization.
-The only configuration difference is that it has the raw HTML enabled compared to the example site.
+This website is based on the vanilla version of the Bilberry Theme, i.e., it does not contain any customizations.
+The only difference is that it has the raw HTML enabled compared to the example site.

 Since I already own the `kiroule.com` domain name, I decided to publish it under the `bilberry-sandbox.kiroule.com` subdomain.
 In the post ["Configure Custom Domain and HTTPS in Netlify: Revisited"](/article/configure-custom-domain-and-https-in-netlify-revisited/), I detailed the configuration differences when using a subdomain for your website to host it on Netlify.